KislakCenter/digital-beehive/index.md

 layout: page
 show_title: false
 # Add a banner from an image in one of the site's collections.
 banner:
-  collection: test
+  collection: alpha1
-  pid: alpha_1
+  pid: alpha_4
   y: 25%
   height: '500px'
 ---